sri96/shark/README.md

-shark
+Shark
 =====

-Shark is a simple testing tool for file operations
+Shark is a simple testing tool for file operations.